The 8 Principles of Art is a set of guidelines that artists use to arrange their art elements to create suitable compositions in their artwork.

 You can create balance in a work of art through symmetry or by creating an illusion that balances out what we see on both sides of the picture plane.

-There are many types of Balance in art like Symmetrical Balance, Asymmetrical Balance, and Radial Balance.
+There are many types of balance in art Symmetrical Balance, Asymmetrical Balance, and Radial Balance.

 However, if there is a large boulder in the background on the right side of the picture plane, it will create balance and equilibrium in work.